Computer Science A Level

 What is the course about?

-This is a new qualification, introduced in September 2015.
-It focusses on programming, and emphasises the importance of computational thinking as a discipline.
+This qualification focusses on programming and emphasises the importance of computational thinking as a discipline.

 - You will develop the skills to solve problems, design systems, and understand the power and limits of human and machine intelligence.